The Science

-A mathematical objective function grounded in evolutionary optimization that produces measurably superior behavioral predictions across domains.
+A deterministic, mathematical objective function grounded in evolutionary optimization that models individual human psychology in real-time.

 Why Current AI Fails